m0xpd/STRACHEY/README.md

 STRACHEY's novelty is two-fold:
 * it directly implements my [tuning strategy](https://github.com/m0xpd/TuningStrategyForVoltages) for Klee-type sequencers and
-* it introduces a [Permutation Matrix](https://en.wikipedia.org/wiki/Permutation_matrix) between the gates and the weights, adding a new dimension of variability
+* it introduces a dynamic [Permutation Matrix](https://en.wikipedia.org/wiki/Permutation_matrix) between the gates and the weights, adding a new dimension of variability

 I you wish to build one, or if you're just curious, you can read or download [details of the hardware, including PCB and front panel designs](https://github.com/m0xpd/STRACHEY/tree/main/Hardware) and [a listing of the controller code](https://github.com/m0xpd/STRACHEY/tree/main/Controller).